 Child Abuse Prevention (1 semester credit - Ashland University)

 Bullying is a common issue that is seen in every classroom, school and playground.
 How do we respond to bullying or stop it?
 How do we help children who are on the receiving end and discipline the bullies?
-Learn more about this in Bullying: The Golden Rule Approach.
+Learn more about this in SECTION B, Bullying: The Golden Rule Approach.